 Marinades are a simple way to add big flavor to meat.
-There are thousands of flavor combinations possible with marinades, but every marinade should include a few basic components.
-Find out how the different elements of a marinade work to add flavor to your grilled, roasted, and baked meats.
+There are thousands of flavor combinations possible with marinades, but every marinade should include a few basic components:

 Fat is an important component in marinades because it helps transfer fat soluble flavors into the meat.
 A fat component will also help the meat retain moisture as it is cooked.
 Fats help ground flavor profiles and keep sharp or acidic flavors from overwhelming the experience.
 Examples of fat components in a marinade can include: olive oil, canola oil, coconut milk, full fat yogurt, or other vegetable oils.

 Acids work in multiple ways to help flavor penetrate meat.
 Acids help break down the connective tissue in meat, which can slightly tenderize the meat and allow deeper penetration.
 An acidic flavor component is also important for balancing a flavor profile.
 A tangy top note provided by an acid ingredient will help add zing and freshness to an otherwise heavy flavor.
 Acids also act as antioxidants, which can counteract the free radicals that are produced when meat is cooked at high temperatures, as with grilling.
 Examples of acid components include: citrus juices, vinegar, wine, yogurt, or buttermilk.

 Seasonings are where marinades really come to life.
 There are endless possibilities, but a good place to start is with aromatics.
 Aromatics like garlic, onion, or shallots provide a deep flavor base on which other flavors can be built.
 Herbs and spices, either dried or fresh, can be added to the marinade for extra layers of flavor.